Berndt Museum of Anthropology

-Housing 12,000 objects and 35,000 photographs, the museum contains one of the finest collections of Indigenous Australian art and cultural artifacts in the world, according to the Collections Australia Network (CAN).
+Housing 12,000 objects and 35,000 photographs, the museum contains one of the finest collections of Indigenous Australian art and cultural artifacts in the world, according to the Collections Australia Network.
 The collection consists of contemporary and historical Aboriginal Australian material culture from regions such as Arnhem Land, the Kimberley, Pilbara, the South West and the Western Desert.
 The museum also houses substantial Asian and Papua New Guinean collections.

 History

-The Berndt Museum at the University of Western Australia holds one of Australia's finest and most important collections of Aboriginal cultural material and knowledge, manifesting in art, objects, archives, film, sound and photographs.
-The significance of the collection is renowned nationally and internationally, but its strength lies most in the inherent value to Aboriginal people and communities of origin and creation.
-The diversity of regions represented in the Berndt Museum holdings extends beyond Australia to Melanesia and southeast Asia; reaching as far as China, India, Japan and Egypt, firmly locating UWA and the state of Western Australia within the Asia-Pacific region.
+The Berndt Museum at the University of Western Australia holds one of Australia's finest and most significant collections of Aboriginal cultural material and knowledge, encompassing art, objects, archives, film, sound, and photographs.
+The significance of the collection is renowned nationally and internationally.
+Still, its strength lies most in the inherent value to Aboriginal people and communities of origin and creation.
+The diversity of regions represented in the Berndt Museum holdings extends beyond Australia to Melanesia and southeast Asia; reaching as far as China, India, Japan, and Egypt, firmly locating the University of Western Australia and the state of Western Australia within the Asia-Pacific region.

-The Museum was founded by Professor Ronald and Dr Catherine Berndt who came to Perth in 1956 to develop teaching and research in anthropology at UWA, bringing with them a large collection of material acquired during their field work in various areas of Australia and Papua New Guinea.
-This original collection was formally gifted to the university which, in 1976, established the Anthropology Research Museum to house it and several other collections transferred from UWA's Anthropology department.
+The museum was founded by Ronald and Catherine Berndt, who came to Perth in 1956 to develop teaching and research in anthropology at UWA, bringing with them an extensive collection of material acquired during their field work in various areas of Australia and Papua New Guinea.
+This original collection was formally gifted to the university which, in 1976, established the Anthropology Research Museum to house it and several other collections transferred from University of Western Australia's Anthropology department.
 The museum's official launch and exhibits opened on 22 February 1979, showcasing collections from northeast and western Arnhem Land, the Kimberley, southwest South Australia, central Western Australia and the Western Desert.

-In 1992, two years after Ronald Berndt's death, the Anthropology Research Museum was renamed the Berndt Museum of Anthropology in honour of Ronald and Catherine's contribution to the university, the field of anthropology and the Museum.
-Catherine's death in 1994 resulted in another generous bequest to UWA and the Museum.
-It contained the remainder of their private collections, including a significant Asian collection, the Ronald and Catherine Berndt Field Notebooks (under embargo until 2024) and the RM and CH Berndt Personal Archive of manuscripts, personal and professional papers.
+In 1992, two years after Berndt's death, the Anthropology Research Museum was renamed the Berndt Museum of Anthropology in honour of both the Berndt's contributions to the university, the field of anthropology and the museum.
+Catherine's death in 1994 resulted in another generous bequest to the university and the museum.
+It contained the remainder of their private collections, including a significant Asian collection, their field notebooks (which were held under embargo until 2024) and their personal archive of manuscripts, personal and professional papers.

 Collections

-The Berndt Museum holds a range of collections of national significance.
-This includes more than 11,500 items, 35,000 photographs, film and sound and multiple archives, and is considered to be one of the most significant collections of Aboriginal and Torres Strait Islander art and cultural material globally.
-The collections include Asian and Melanesian material, as well as representations from across the world that broaden its international appeal.
+The Berndt Museum holds a range of nationally significant collections.
+This includes more than 11,500 items, 35,000 photographs, film, and sound, as well as multiple archives, and is considered one of the most significant collections of Aboriginal and Torres Strait Islander art and cultural material globally.
+The collections include Asian and Melanesian materials, as well as representations from around the world, broadening its international appeal.